2400 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you are on oral or parenteral immuno-suppressive drugs, you may not be eligible to participate.

-What data supports the effectiveness of the AGN1 LOEP treatment for preventing secondary hip fractures?
+What prior data suggests that AGN1 LOEP treatment is safe for preventing secondary hip fractures?

-How is the AGN1 LOEP treatment different from other treatments for preventing secondary hip fractures?
+What evidence suggests that AGN1 LOEP treatment might be effective for preventing secondary hip fractures?

 This trial is for postmenopausal women aged 65 or older with osteoporosis who have had a low-energy hip fracture and are at moderate to high risk of falls.
 They must be undergoing surgery for the hip fracture, have a history of multiple falls, issues with dizziness or blood pressure changes when standing, poor bone density scores, take several prescription meds daily, and may have vision problems including macular degeneration.